LanHikari22/LanHikari22/README.md

 Towards this goal, I have decided to make many of my notes for open source development public.
 These are journals I write as I research, develop, study, and investigate.

-The main work for this can be found in the repository [delta-trace](https://github.com/deltatraced/delta-trace/tree/webview) which contains notes on many topics and points to other similar note repositories.
-You can check categories like posts and projects [here](https://github.com/deltatraced/delta-trace/blob/webview/lan/wiki/2026/001%20Wiki%20Categories/001%20Wiki%20Categories.md).
+The main work for this can be found in the repository [delta-trace](https://github.com/deltatraced/delta-trace/tree/webview), which contains notes on many topics and points to other similar note repositories.
+You can check main categories like posts and projects [here](https://github.com/deltatraced/delta-trace/blob/webview/lan/wiki/2026/001%20Wiki%20Categories/001%20Wiki%20Categories.md).

 The note repositories use [obsidian](https://obsidian.md/).
 They can also largely be viewed in github via the `webview` branch.